A world-class observatory in the desert

 Access to the AOS and OSF facilities

 When the sky is clear, the principal sources of atmospheric attenuation are the molecular resonances of water vapor, oxygen and ozone.
 The resonances of water vapor and oxygen are pressure broadened and cause attenuation far from the resonance frequencies.
 The figure below plots the absorption versus frequency.
 Below 30 GHz the absorption is dominated by the weak transition of H20 at 22.2 GHz, and rarely exceeds 20% in the zenith directions.
 The oxygen bands in the 53-67 GHz band are considerably stronger, and no astronomical observations can be made from the ground in this band.
 A similar effect happens with the isolated 118 GHz O2 line, which makes observations impossible in the 116-120 GHz band.
 There is a series of strong water vapor lines at 183, 325, 380, 448, 475, 557, 621, 752, 988 and 1097 GHz and higher.
 Observations can be made in the windows between these lines at dry locations.
 This is where the different ALMA Observing Bands have been defined, as shown in the plot below which shows the atmospheric transmission at the ALMA site with the different observing bands overlaid.
-The bands plotted in red and blue are available for early science (bands 3, 4, 6, 7, 8, 9 and 10).
+The bands plotted in red and blue are presently available (bands 3, 4, 6, 7, 8, 9 and 10).

 No online corrections for the attenuation of the signal due to atmospheric absorption are made for ALMA.
 Instead, absorption is dealt with at the calibration stage.
 This is done in two different ways.
 Firstly, by comparing the observed flux of a well-known flux calibrator source to its known flux.
 One disadvantage of this technique is that some calibrators may be time variable sources, or resolved at different frequencies and/or array configuration.
 Constant monitoring of the known calibrators helps overcoming the variability problem, while comparison with model images of the calibrator can be used to compare the observed flux of an 'over-resolved' calibrator (i.e when the interferometer is missing some of the calibrator's flux).